 The treatment of TGCT can be challenging and may include the use of medications.
-Sometimes tumors cannot be entirely removed using surgery or the risk of complications from surgery outweighs the possible benefit.
-Other times tumors recur and are not amenable to surgery.
+Sometimes TGCT cannot be entirely removed using surgery or the risk of complications from surgery outweighs the possible benefit.
+Other times TGCTs recur and are not amenable to surgery.
 A mix of anti-inflammatories, steroids, and pain medication can be given to manage the symptoms of TGCT, however, these do not treat the disease itself.
 In cases of either inoperable or recurrent TGCT, a medical oncologist can be a vital part of a healthcare team.

-Other tyrosine kinase inhibitors include nilotinib (Tasigna) and imatinib (Gleevec), which are used off-label for diffuse TGCT (2,3,4).
+Other tyrosine kinase inhibitors include nilotinib (Tasigna) and imatinib (Gleevec), which have been used off-label for diffuse TGCT (2,3,4).
 Off-label means the medication was not originally studied in this disease.
 TGCT uses the CSF1 protein to recruit other cells to become part of the tumor.
-Since CSF1 is part of the same family as other tyrosine kinases, it can be targeted with drugs already on market for other tyrosine kinase family members, like nilotinib and imatinib.
+Since CSF1 is part of the same family as other tyrosine kinases, it can be targeted with medications already on market for other tyrosine kinase family members, like nilotinib and imatinib.
 These drugs act by disrupting the signaling between tumor cells and surrounding cells in the joint, halting tumor growth.
 Go to About TGCT to learn more about the biology of TGCT.
-Currently, there is a single drug approved in August 2019 for the treatment of recurrent and inoperable TGCT.
-Instead of targeting other members of the tyrosine kinase family to assert its anti-tumor activity, it directly targets CSF1.
+Currently, there is a single drug approved in August 2019 for the treatment of recurrent and inoperable TGCT in the United States.
+Instead of targeting other members of the tyrosine kinase family to assert its anti-tumor activity, it directly targets CSF1 in TGCT.
 Pexidartinib (TURALIO™, Daiichi Sankyo) is the first FDA-approved treatment for adults with symptomatic TGCT that is not amenable to improvement from surgery (5).
-Pexidartinib works by inhibiting CSF1 from signaling to the TGCT and the surrounding cells.
-This disrupts the ability for the TGCT to recruit more cells, halting the growth (6).
+Pexidartinib works by inhibiting CSF1 from signaling to TGCT and the surrounding cells.
+This disrupts the ability for the TGCT to recruit more cells, shrinking the tumor and halting the growth (6).
 Recently, it has been discovered that these treatments that blocks CSF1 at the cell source, such as Turalio and Imatinib, target the surrounding immune cells being recruited and not the tumor cells themselves (7).
 This drug is only available in the United States under a risk mitigation program with the FDA.

 1. Nagase M, Araki A, Ishikawa N, et al. Tenosynovial Giant Cell Tumor, Localized Type With Extensive Chondroid Metaplasia: A Case Report With Immunohistochemical and Molecular Genetic Analysis.
 Int J Surg Pathol.
 2020. doi:10.1177/1066896919889672 2.
 F.G.M.
 V, M.J.L.
 M, G. H, et al. Long-term efficacy of imatinib mesylate in patients with advanced Tenosynovial Giant Cell Tumor.
 Sci Rep. 2019.
 3. Weaver C. Tenosynovial Giant Cell Tumor Treatment.
 Cancer Connect. https://news.cancerconnect.com/bone-cancer/tenosynovial-giant-cell-tumor-treatment-u1jsmV2RVUC1l6LHWX80Rg.
 Published 2019.
 4. Gelderblom H, Pérol D, Chevreau C, et al. An open-label international multicentric phase II study of nilotinib in progressive pigmented villo-nodular synovitis (PVNS) not amenable to a conservative surgical treatment.
 J Clin Oncol.
 2013. doi:10.1200/jco.2013.31.15_suppl.10516 5.
 FDA approves pexidartinib for tenosynovial giant cell tumor.
 Case Med Res.
 2019. doi:10.31525/cmr-19c99e2 6.
 Pexidartinib for advanced tenosynovial giant cell tumor: results of the randomized phase 3 ENLIVEN study.
 The Lancet.
 2020.
 DOI: 10.1016/S0140-6736(19)30764-0 7.
 David G.P.van IJzendoorn, MagdalenaMatusiak, et al. Interactions in CSF1-driven Tenosynovial Giant Cell Tumors.
 BioRxiv.
 2022.
 Doi: 10.1101/2022.06.01.494428